sysadmin-info/sysadmin.info.pl/content/en/blog/how-to-install-adguard-home-as-an-addon-in-home-assistant-supervised.md

 ---
-title: "How to install Adguard Home as an addon in Home Assistant Supervised"
+title: How to install Adguard Home as an addon in Home Assistant Supervised
 date: 2022-07-29T10:13:13+00:00
-description: "This video describes how to install Adguard Home addon in Home Assistant Supervised."
+description: This video describes how to install Adguard Home addon in Home Assistant Supervised.
 draft: false
 hideToc: false
 enableToc: true